 Additional cast includes Dylan Baker and Matthew Beard.

-In Gerald’s Game, Gerald and Jessie are a middle aged couple trying to spice up their marriage in their remote lake house.
-Unfortunately for them, things really don’t go according to plan.
-Directed by Mike Flanagan and based on the novel by Stephen King, Carla Gugino, Bruce Greenwood and Henry Thomas star…
+In Gerald’s Game, Gerald and Jessie are a middle-aged couple trying to spice up their marriage in their remote lake house.
+Unfortunately for them, a surprise is in store.

-This is probably just the kind of thing that my over-active imagination would conjure up and help me foresee, before I’d even consider allowing myself to be handcuffed, given the choice.
-For a moment I thought the characters were actually having an affair.
-How much more anxiety ridden Jessie would be if that were the case.
+This is probably just the kind of thing that my over-active imagination would conjure up and help me foresee if asked to even consider allowing myself to be handcuffed.

-The main if not only reason I’m really curious about this movie is the science.
+The main, if not the only reason I’m really curious about this movie is the science, which i feel is reason enough.

 Directed by Peter Chelsom; Gary Oldman, Carla Gugino and BD Wong also star.